phalcon-orphanage/docs/en/tutorial-base.md

 If you just want to get started you can skip this and create a Phalcon project automatically with our [developer tools](/[[language]]/[[version]]/devtools-usage).
 (It is recommended that if you have not had experience with to come back here if you get stuck)

 The best way to use this guide is to follow along and try to have fun.
 You can get the complete code [here](https://github.com/phalcon/tutorial).
-If you get hung-up on something please visit us on [Discord](https://phalcon.link/discord) or in our [Forum](https://forum.phalconphp.com/)
+If you get hung-up on something please visit us on [Discord](https://phalcon.link/discord) or in our [Forum](https://phalcon.link/forum)

 <a name='file-structure'></a>
 ## File structure
 A key feature of Phalcon is it's **loosely coupled**, you can build a Phalcon project with a directory structure that is convenient for your specific application.
-That said some uniformity is helpful when collaborating with others, so this tutorial will has using a "Standard" structure where you should feel at home if you have worked with other MVC's in the past.
+That said some uniformity is helpful when collaborating with others, so this tutorial will use a "Standard" structure where you should feel at home if you have worked with other MVC's in the past.
 <br/>
 ```bash
 tutorial/